Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 ##<a name="proxy"></a>Proxy

-Proxy classes have the real object, the subject, hidden inside themselves.
+Proxy classes hold the real object, which we refer to as the 'subject', hidden away inside themselves.
 Giving us another separation of concerns.
 In our example, our employee data is hidden behind a EmployeeDataProxy that verifies the current user is authorized to view the sensitive data regarding a particular employee.

 ````ruby
 class EmployeeData